top of page

 Cage-Free Tracker monitors implementation and holds companies accountable.

 b.
-If a company does not want to publish a policy, NGOs like Sinergia Animal work with dialogue and pressure to ask them for a commitment.
+If a company does not want to publish a policy, NGOs like Sinergia Animal work with dialogue and mobilization campaigns to ask them for a commitment.

 bottom of page